 Athens' National Gardens - credits: Anastasios71/Shutterstock.com

 In case you find yourselves in the city center and you want to spend some time in a much cooler place, there are definitely some options for you!
-Check out the National Gardens of Athens, close to Syntagma Sq., and spend some time under the shade of the densely planted trees or a small picturesque gazebo.
+Check out the National Gardens of Athens, close to Syntagma Square, and spend some time under the shade of the densely planted trees or a small picturesque gazebo.
 The National gardens are full of fountains, ponds, and pools for you to relax and have a short break by the waterside or even enjoy a picnic!
 Find your own personal spot and escape the heat!
-Another lifesaver are the A/Cs of public spaces.
-During noon, choose to go shopping in one of the city’s shopping malls or visit museums and dive into the history of Athens in a comfortable and cool environment!
+During noon, choose to go shopping in one of the city’s air-conditioned shopping malls or visit museums and dive into the history of Athens in a comfortable and cool environment!

 Have a couple of cold drinks

 Frappe coffee; a Greek summer innovation - credits: Tomas Mehes/Shutterstock.com